gmr/tredis/docs/supported-commands.rst

 Supported Commands
 ==================
-The following table summarizes the number of commands supported by category.
-Categories that are partially implemented enumerate the supported commands below.
-Implemented commands are documented in the :py:class:`RedisClient <tredis.RedisClient>` documentation.
+The following table summarizes the number of commands supported by category:

 +--------------+----------+---------------+
 | Category     | Count    | Version Added |